Warehouse Layout for Optimizing Supply Chain Impact

 The details should include a physical map of the warehouse space to show columns, doors, height restrictions, docks, and storage racks.
 External features that can affect the receiving, storage and shipment of materials should also be noted.

-After the specific information about the warehouse has been collected, the analysis can commence with respect to the objectives that have been defined for the warehouse layout.
+After the specific information about the warehouse has been collected, the analysis can start with respect to the objectives that have been defined for the warehouse layout.
 The analysis should determine if the overall objectives can be met and, if not, how the objectives can be modified.

 At this point in the planning process, decisions need to be made by warehouse management to determine what actions need to be taken if the overall objectives cannot be met or will need substantial changes.
 If the objectives can be met based on the analysis of the information, the detailed implementation plan can be created.